teraflow-ai/data-engineer-coding-interview/README.md

 __*CryptoDudez*__ have made use of some interns to gather historical crypto prices and have provided this to you in the archive: `cryptocurrency_historical_prices.zip`

+They have also made some of Elon Musk's historical tweets available in the archive `elon_musk_tweets.zip`

 They would like to make use of additional datasources, such as social media posts, information from news sites, as well as trading prices from stock exchanges and the value of major fiat currencies, in order to train an ML model which will predict whether to buy, sell or [HODL](https://www.nerdwallet.com/article/investing/hodl-a-typo-takes-hold-as-a-sound-cryptocurrency-strategy) their current Ethereum stockpile.

 ## The requirements